 Many of the services that the Enabling Team provide or co-ordinate are open to all students with disability-related additional needs, regardless of nationality, and at no additional cost.
 Here are some examples of disability-related academic support that is available:

-Some of the other services we provide, however, do have a cost associated with them because of the way Higher Education is funded in the UK, and it is likely that you would have to fund these yourself or through a sponsor.
+Some of the services we provide, however, do have a cost associated with them because of the way Higher Education is funded in the UK, and it is likely that you would have to fund these yourself or through a sponsor.

 We are unable to provide support with daily living tasks for any students, irrespective of nationality, so you may need to think very carefully about any non-academic support that you may require, for example assistance with: